 2. STX Turboforce Classic 3000 Series Electric Meat Grinder

 Featuring attachments that can be used to make patties, stuff sausages, shred meat and more, the STX Turboforce Classic 3000 Series Electric Meat Grinder is a versatile grinder that provides users a wide range of way to cut, dice, grind and stuff meat.
-With a locked motor wattage that can grind up to 4 pounds of meat per minute, the STX comes with a 2 and 1/8 inch Hopper Opening that enables users to grind large pieces of meat.
+With a locked motor wattage that can grind up to four pounds of meat per minute, the STX comes with a two and 1/8 inch Hopper Opening that enables users to grind large pieces of meat.